chyroshan066/docs/Express.js/(14) Argon2-password-hashing.md

 npm i argon2
 ```

-Then we import "argon2" in the file/module where we want to encrypt or decrypt password asl
+Then we import "argon2" in the file/module where we want to encrypt or decrypt password as;

 ```
 import argon2 from "argon2";